 We find that some target CEOs negotiate explicit succession agreements to secure their positions in the new firm, but these agreements are generally not honored.
 In four cases, the target CEO becomes the CEO of the buyer but is required to surrender the job within a specified period; in three additional cases, the target CEO becomes chairman and chief operating officer of the buyer, with the stipulation that he will ascend to the CEO position within a certain period.
-In only one instance of these seven (the merger of Nynex and Bell Atlantic) did the CEO position ultimately change hands as called for in the original agreement.
-In two further cases the agreement arguably became moot, as one controversial CEO was prevented by government utility regulators from taking office, and another negotiated the sale of the firm before the date at which he was due to step down.
+In only one instance of these seven (the merger of Nynex and Bell Atlantic) did the CEO position ultimately change hands as called for in the original agreement.5

-4.5 Regression analysis
+5. Regression analysis